 Royal Rajput Names For Boys With Meanings:

 If you’re interested in a historical Rajput name with modern day relevance, try Ajay.
-It’s one of the most popular Indian baby boy names, meaning ‘invincible’.
+It’s one of the most popular Indian rajput boy names, meaning ‘invincible’.

 Amar is a confident, one syllable Rajput baby name, meaning ‘immortal’.
 The popularity of this moniker knew no bounds in the 1970s when it featured in several Hindi movies.